-Risk management is overseen by an Audit and Risk Management Committee comprising directors of the Company.
-It has responsibility for development of the risk strategy and implementation and managing and monitoring relevant risk decisions including policies and limits.
+Risk management is overseen by an Risk & Compliance Committee comprising directors of the Company.
+It assists the Board in the development of the risk strategy and implementation and managing and monitoring relevant risk decisions including policies and limits.

-Managing Director & Executive Management
+Chief Executive Officer & Executive Management

-The Managing Director is responsible for the ongoing management of the Risk Management Framework including its periodic review and renewal subject to requisite Board direction and approvals.
+The CEO is responsible for the ongoing management of the Risk Management Framework including its periodic review and renewal subject to requisite Board direction and approvals.
 Executive Management are responsible for implementing the Board-approved risk management strategy and for developing policies, procedures, processes and controls for identifying and managing risks.